 How do these tools and assessments help you as a manager?
 They provide a cheat sheet for you when identifying the right people for the right tasks.
 If you're looking to brainstorm, you'll know who to approach based on their strengths.
 But, you'll rely on a different pool of people if you need to get a project over the finish line in a timely way.

 "It's the final loop," Shin says.
 "You don't try to take a salesperson and have them sit at a desk and crunch numbers."

 2. Play to Their Strengths

 On that note, if you’ve ever tried to disguise an elephant as a rabbit, you know that it almost never ends well.
-So, why would you attempt to do that same thing on your project team by forcing your most analytical member to handle all of the creative brainstorming, or that notorious procrastinator to keep a close eye on the project schedule?
+So, why would you attempt to do that same thing on your project team by forcing your most analytical member to handle all of the creative brainstorming, or that notorious procrastinator to keep a close eye on the project schedule for schedule variance?

 You should instead develop an approach and a plan that plays to each of your team member’s individual strengths.
 Don't highlight their shortcomings!
 Use what you learned in the first step to form a strategy that brings out the best from each team member.

 "A strength is defined as anything that produces 'near perfect' performance consistently and effortlessly in a given activity," writes Paul O'Keefe, President of Edge Training Systems, in a blog post.
 "An activity that drains, even if done well, is not a strength."

 The Vast Majority of US Businesses Don't Focus on Strengths